awmlabs/blog.awm.jp/content/2017/03/21/guetzli.md

 Even if I visually checked the image with a large reduction rate, I did not know the difference at first glance. great. .

-# Finally
+# Impression

 In the illustration image, when considering the line (frequency high) and the gradation (frequency low) are the lives, the mid range of the frequency seems to be rough and good, maybe it is easy to cut off other than visual characteristics.

 Processing with Guetzli will degrade the data, so it may be visible, for example, when stretching the image or filtering the image.
 When setting a threshold in the image quality evaluation, it is inevitable that the viewing environment model such as the DPI of the monitor, the viewing distance, and the colorimetric standard to be adopted is on the premise, and it is inevitable that roughness can be seen when the situation is substantially deviated from that .

-Although it compares with MozJPEG, since it is different in the ring, it seems to make sense even if it is put together a lot. .
+The comparison with MozJPEG seems to make no sense even if it is summarized because the ring is different in the first place.